data-exp-lab/yt_xarray/README.md

 ## Features

 This is an experimental package for improving the exhange of data between yt and xarray.
-The primary access point is the yt accessor object for xarray.
+The primary access point is the `YtAccessor` object for xarray.
 To use it, simply import the package and the `.yt` object will be available to xarray datasets.
 For example, to convert the xarray dataset into a full-fledged yt dataset: